Commercial Airlines Jobs

 Flying for Airlines in the U.S.

 In the United States, there is unprecedented hiring for airline jobs.
 A U.S. carrier puts its new pilots on a probation period for the first year.
-This means that your first year salary will not necessarily be six figures, but this is the normal hiring procedure that includes some important on the job training.
+This means that your first year salary will not necessarily be six figures, but this is the normal hiring procedure.
+Furthermore, this includes some important on the job training.
 Some flight schools are even partnering with domestic and international airlines to increase seniority during pilot training.
-After the first few years flying with a commercial airline, you’ll really appreciate the rewards: you can choose your own schedule, you will have logged a lot of hours, you’ll have proven yourself as a valued employee, and you’ll have enjoyed such perks as free family travel and excellent pay.
-Training for a U.S. airlines job can take less than a year, although U.S. pilots typically begin their careers as Certified Flight Instructors in order to log hours required by domestic carriers.
+After the first few years flying with a commercial airline, you’ll really appreciate the rewards.
+For example, you can choose your own schedule, and you will have logged a lot of hours.
+Also, you’ll have proven yourself as a valued employee, and you’ll have enjoyed such perks as free family travel and excellent pay.
+Training for a U.S. airlines job can take less than a year.
+However, U.S. pilots typically begin their careers as Certified Flight Instructors in order to log hours required by domestic carriers.

 International Airlines Hiring Low Time Pilots with High Pay

-Internationally, there are countless opportunities for airline jobs.
-International airlines hiring has far exceeded U.S. carriers and are offering larger incentives to pilots.
+Internationally, airlines offer countless opportunities for pilot jobs.
+International airlines hiring has far exceeded U.S. carriers.
+Additionally, most are offering larger incentives to pilots.
 Salaries of $200,000 to $300,000+ are not uncommon in China with the growing demand for air travel in Asia, the Middle East, and Europe.
-Such large salaries are offered because of the severity of the pilot shortage.
-All countries have been impacted by the shortage, and it is only expected to get worse.
-“Low time” pilots (those who have logged fewer hours) are drawn to fly for international airlines because the required logged hours varies from country to country.
+Airlines offer such large salaries because of the pilot shortage.
+The shortage impacts all countries, and it is expected to continue.
+“Low time” pilots (those who have logged fewer hours) are drawn to fly for international airlines.
+This is because the required logged hours varies from country to country.
 The U.S. has the highest requirement with 1,500 hours.
 Other countries requires as few as 200 hours.
 The training time is typically less than one year.

 How to Have the Best Jobs in Airlines